 - Anoxomat

-Presumptive identification of anaerobic bacteria can be done using macroscopic examination, examination of Gram-stained smears, cultural characteristics in differential agar media and results of spot tests.
+Presumptive identification of anaerobic bacteria can be made using macroscopic examination, examination of Gram-stained smears, cultural characteristics in differential agar media, and results of spot tests.

-Earlier, microbiologist used to rely on the phenotypic characteristics of the anaerobes for their identification but nowadays various commercial microsystems (RapID ANA II (Remel), the RapID CB-Plus (Remel), the BBL Crystal ANR ID (BD Microbiology Systems) and the RapID 32A (bioMérieux, Inc.) are available for the identification of anaerobes.
-Other methods of identification are; determination of metabolic products by Gas-Liquid Chromatography, use of molecular and mass spectrometric methods (e.g., MALDI-TOF) etc.
+Earlier, microbiologists used to rely on the phenotypic characteristics of the anaerobes for their identification but nowadays, various commercial microsystems (RapID ANA II (Remel), the RapID CB-Plus (Remel), the BBL Crystal ANR ID (BD Microbiology Systems) and the RapID 32A (bioMérieux, Inc.) are available for the identification of anaerobes.
+Other methods of identification are; the determination of metabolic products by Gas-Liquid Chromatography, the use of molecular and mass spectrometric methods (e.g., MALDI-TOF), etc.

 Treatment